alysivji/notes/software-engineering/head_first_design_patterns.md

 ## Design Principles

+### General Notes

+- everything is a suggestion
+- if you internalize these principles and have them in the back of your mind when you design, you'll know when you are violating the principle and you'll have a good reason for doing so

 ### Identify the aspect of your application that vary and separate them from what stays the same

 - take parts that vary and encapsulate them so that later you can alter or extend the parts that vary without affecting those that don't